ckpeck/ckpeck.github.io/README.md

 3. <img src="https://github.com/ckpeck/ckpeck.github.io/blob/main/assessorblocks.JPG"  height='220' width='300' alt="assessor blocks" />  >>>>>>  4. <img src="https://github.com/ckpeck/ckpeck.github.io/blob/main/sidewalks.JPG" height='220' width='300' alt="sidewalks" />

-The initial scope of this current project was to utilize the workflow set out by Meli Harvey in her NYC Sidewalk Widths website and published Python notebook.
+The initial scope of this current project was to utilize the workflow set out by Meli Harvey in her <a href="https://www.sidewalkwidths.nyc/#16.13/40.722933/-73.956565"> NYC Sidewalk Widths</a> website and <a href="https://github.com/meliharvey/sidewalkwidths-nyc">published Python notebook</a>.
 While I could process certain sections of San Francisco, I was unsuccessful at generating a comprehensive sidewalk dataset with attributed widths.
 Instead I used the total area of this sidewalk and began to look at pedestrian related traffic accidents, population by 2020 Census tract and current SFMTA Shared Spaces permits, either on the sidewalk or in the form of parklets in the street.

 ### Traffic Crashes by Supervisor District